Jurgen Klopp: Liverpool manager to leave Anfield at end of season

 Jurgen Klopp has announced he is leaving Liverpool at the end of the season; the 56-year-old informed the club's ownership of his decision to stand down, having taken charge at Liverpool in 2015; Klopp has won six trophies with the Reds, including the Premier League and Champions League

-Klopp, who will hold a press conference at 3pm on Friday, has explained he is "running out of energy".
+"I realised that my resources are not endless.
+I preferred to give absolutely everything to this season and then have a break or to stop.
+We are no young rabbits any more and we don't jump as high as we did.

-"I will leave the club at the end of the season," Klopp said in an emotional video posted by Liverpool.
-"I understand that it's a shock."
+"This club, especially with the team we have and all the super things we have, needs on top of that a manager in his top game and top level.
+I cannot be that any more.
+I wish this club for the future the very, very best."

-Klopp confirmed he had told the club's bosses about his intention to stand down back in November last year.
+Klopp confirmed he had told the club's bosses about his intention to stand down back in November last year and his mind could not be swayed despite their best efforts.

-"When we sat there together talking about potential signings, the next summer camp and can we go wherever, the thought came up, 'I am not sure I am here then anymore' and I was surprised myself by that.
-I obviously start thinking about it."
+"I still think it's the right thing to do," he added.
+I don't take these things lightly.
+I'm convinced it's right.
+I have no regrets but a lot of special memories."

 Former Liverpool midfielder and current Bayer Leverkusen boss Xabi Alonso has been installed as the early frontrunner to replace Klopp.